 VOV.VN - The Red River Delta province of Ha Nam has so far this year attracted 46 projects, including 10 foreign direct investment (FDI) projects, with total registered capital of nearly US$194 million.

-The northern province of Bac Giang drew 77 investment projects with a combined registered capital of US$1.455 million in the first five months of this year.
+The southern province of Binh Phuoc has attracted eight foreign direct investment (FDI) projects, with a combined registered capital of US$31.8 million in the first six months this year.

 Indexes for 2017 second quarter reflected Vietnam’s increasing dependence on foreign direct investment (FDI), said the Vietnam Institute for Economic and Policy Research (VEPR) in its recent report on the performance of the economy in the quarter.

 Vietnam has surpassed Malaysia to become a bigger source of earnings for Japanese firms, according to the Bank of Japan (BoJ).